dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 * `defaultRoute` - a default route to be used if there is no other matching route
 * `children` - nested route configurations which can represent a nested path within a parent route

-The route configuration should be static, i.e. not dynamically determined at runtime and defined as the default export of a module called `routes.ts` in the projects `src` directory.
+The route configuration should be static, i.e. not dynamically determined at runtime and defined as the default export of a module called `routes.ts` in the project's `src` directory.

 Application routing paths are assembled into a hierarchy based on the routing configuration.
 The `children` property of a parent route accepts an array of more route configurations.